DIRECTOR / EDUCATOR

 Mauro Villanueva (he/him) grew up in San Antonio, Texas.
 He began his dance training with Shawn Knife and later joined the University of Incarnate Word Ballet School.
 Mauro also studied for two years at the Nutmeg Conservatory in Connecticut.

-During his thirteen years at the Joffrey Ballet he danced ballets by world renowned choreographers, was a union representative for the artists, and was one of two dancers chosen to participate in the search for the new artistic director.
+Mauro then joined the Joffrey Ballet and danced ballets by world renowned choreographers, was a union representative for the artists, and was one of two dancers chosen to participate in the search for the new artistic director.
 He appeared as a representative for the Joffrey Ballet and on television and radio in Chicago, San Antonio, Los Angeles and Manila, Philippines.

 Mr. Villanueva retired from the Joffrey Ballet to pursue a career as an independent artist, teacher, coach, and choreographer.
 He has worked for Barak Ballet, Intermezzo Dance Company, Ballet San Antonio, The Jacksonville Symphony and others.
 He has taught at the Colburn School, Edge Performing Arts Center, Regional Dance America, The New Orleans Ballet Association, The New Jersey Ballet, Eglevsky Ballet, North Carolina School of the Arts, and The Ballet Alliance.

 Mauro is a 2022-2023 School of American Ballet National Visiting Fellow and part of Cultivating Better Tomorrows.